What is enough?

 Amidst best-sellers on how to make and manage money, talk shows, radio spots announcing and analyzing economic reports every 20 minutes 24/7, a daily deluge of governmental studies and indicators and constant advertisements in every medium for goods, services and bargains, the silence around our individual experiences of money is both odd and interesting.
 Here in a country that offers possibility and promise to immigrants the world over, most of us live in a permanent undercurrent of worry and upset, regardless of our financial health.
 Where visitors listening in from a galaxy far far away from here might expect to hear conversations about rent arrears or year-end bonuses – they would hear the hum of a charged silence, among family members and close neighbors alike.

-Where do we share the details of our economic lives?
+Where do we share the details of

 Do you give money to panhandlers?
 Why?